marcelleemendess/marcelleemendess/README.md

 # Hi there 👋🏽
-  I'm Marcelle, a software developer based in Rio(at the moment, we never know).
-I’m a front-end developer with experience building user-friendly, simple and delightful products.
+  I'm Marcelle, a software developer based in Rio(at the moment, we never know), with experience building user-friendly, simple and delightful products.

 - 🔭 I’m currently working on developing coding skills!
 - 🌱 I’m currently learning Vue.js and everything about blockchain development.